Maintaining Polished Concrete Floors (Part II)

 by Luis dos Santos

 Polished concrete is a popular option for residential, commercial, and industrial spaces.
 This affordable flooring option is beautiful, long-lasting, and easy to clean and maintain.
-While polished concrete floors are not maintenance-free, they generally are easier to care for than other types of decorative concrete floors since they do not require waxing or sealing.
+While polished concrete floors are not maintenance-free, they generally are easier to care for than other types of decorative concrete floors since they do not make use of high build topical sealers or require a waxing regimen.
 Over time, polished concrete may become dull and lose the reflectivity it had when originally polished.
-Site-specific factors such as the amount and types of traffic combined with the amount and type of dirt and contaminants will determine the exact maintenance plan needed.
+Site-specific factors such as the amount and types of traffic, combined with the amount of dirt and contaminants, will determine the exact maintenance plan needed.
 Not only do polished concrete floors require basic maintenance by the property owner but periodic maintenance by a professional polished concrete floor specialist is recommended.

-The maintenance of polished concrete floors is no different than any other hard surface floor.
-Soils and stains on the surface must be addressed, correct cleaning chemicals must be used, and personnel must be properly trained to maintain the floor to its original look.
-Polished concrete floors can generally be cleaned with clean water and a clean mop.
+Maintaining polished concrete floors is similar to other hard surface floors.
+Soils and spills on the surface must be addressed, correct cleaning chemicals must be used, and personnel must be properly trained to maintain the floor to its original look.
+Once dirt and soil is swept up or vacuumed, polished concrete floors can generally be cleaned with clean water and a clean mop.
 They do not require abrasive cleaners or chemicals.
-If you feel the need to use a cleaner, neutral-PH cleaners should be chosen to avoid potentially deteriorating the finish.
+If you feel the need to use a cleaner, citrus or neutral-pH cleaners should be chosen to avoid marring the finish.
+High-traffic areas that are prone to heel scuffs, spills, and other contaminants may require additional attention while daily sweeping and occasional mopping may be the primary requirements for low-traffic areas.

 Daily